Complex-demand Scheduling Problem with Application in Smart Grid: Conclusion

 \section{Conclusion}

 This paper extends the previous results known for the single time slot case ({\sc CKP}) to a more general scheduling setting.
 When the number of time slots $m$ is constant, both the previously known PTAS and FPTAS are extended to handle multiple-time slots, multiple user preferences, and handle mixed elastic and inelastic demands.
 For polynomial $m$, a reduction is presented from {\sc CSP$[0,\tfrac{\pi}{2}]$} to the real-valued {\sc bag-UFP}, which can be used to obtain algorithms for {\sc CSP$[0,\tfrac{\pi}{2}]$} based on {\sc bag-UFP} algorithms that have bounded integrability gap for their LP-relaxation.
-We further presented a practical greedy algorithm that can be implement efficiently in real systems.
+We further presented a practical greedy algorithm that can be implemented efficiently in real systems.
 As a future work, it would be interesting to improve the second case (polynomial $m$) to a constant-factor approximation, following the recent results in \cite{AGLW13}.
-Additionally, we may consider different objective functions such as minimizing the maximum peak consumption at any time slot.
-An online algorithm for {\sc CSP} has been recently proposed in \cite{KKCE16b}.
+Additionally, it might be of interest to consider different objective functions such as minimizing the maximum peak consumption at any time slot.
+Complementing this paper, extended algorithms have been developed for more sophisticated settings, such as online algorithm for {\sc CSP} \cite{KKCE16b} and scheduling in electrical power networks \cite{MCK17, MCK18a, MCK18b, MCK18c}